verrazzano/docs/content/en/docs/networking/security/net-security.md

       protocol: TCP
 ```

-The following table shows all of the ingresses allowed into system components.
+The following table shows all of the ingresses that allow network traffic into system components.
-The ports shown are pod ports, which is what NetworkPolicies require.
+The ports shown are Pod ports, which is what NetworkPolicies require.

 | Component  | Pod Port           | From  | Description |